usnistgov/metaschema/website/content/specification/information-modeling.md

 ---
 title: "Information Modeling"
-Description: "Discusses the information modeling concepts used by Metaschema."
+description: "Discusses the information modeling concepts used by Metaschema."
 weight: 20
 ---

+# Information Modeling

 The following diagram illustrates the relationships between information modeling concepts and the core structures provided by the Metaschema Framework.